viamrobotics/docs/docs/installation/microcontrollers/_index.md

 # SMEs: Nicolas Menard
 ---

-A guide to getting started with using an ESP32 microcontroller to control your robot.
+A guide to getting started with using an [Expressif ESP32 microcontroller](https://www.espressif.com/en/products/socs/esp32) to control your robot.

-## The `micro-RDK`
+## The micro-RDK

-The `micro-RDK` is a lightweight version of Viam's [Robot Development Kit](https://github.com/viamrobotics/rdk) that supports running `viam-server` on resource-limited embedded systems.
+The micro-RDK is a lightweight version of Viam's [Robot Development Kit](https://github.com/viamrobotics/rdk) that supports running `viam-server` on resource-limited embedded systems like the ESP32.

-The Micro-RDK version of `viam-server` supports:
+The micro-RDK version of `viam-server` supports:

-- *Viam App Connectivity*
+- Viam app connectivity
-- *Component Control*
+- Component control

-The only microcontroller the Micro-RDK currently supports is the ESP32.
+The only microcontroller the micro-RDK currently supports is the ESP32.

-See [Github](https://github.com/viamrobotics/micro-rdk) for code examples and more information about the `micro-RDK`.
+See [Github](https://github.com/viamrobotics/micro-rdk) for code examples and more information about the micro-RDK.

 ## Getting Started

-ESP-IDF is the development framework for Espressif SoCs, supported on Windows, Linux and macOS.
+ESP-IDF is the development framework for Espressif SoCs (System-on-Chips), supported on Windows, Linux and macOS.
 Viam recommends using [our fork](https://github.com/npmenard/esp-idf) of the ESP-IDF framework to support camera configuration.

 ### Install ESP-IDF